 - Squares of white and dark chocolate

-- Consider my other chocolate recipes as well!
+- Consider my other candy recipes as well!

 Out of the items listed, I made the almond dragees, coconut macaroons, salted caramel sauce, chocolate ganache, chocolate covered figs, and chocolate nut roll.

 How to make a chocolate nut roll

 The focal point of my platter is my chocolate nut roll, which is similar to chocolate salami without the crispy cookies.
 It’s super simple to make, and can be customized with your favorite ingredients.

 My chocolate roll consists of a combination of dark and semi-sweet chocolate, chopped roasted hazelnuts, Sun-Maid California Mission Figs, orange zest and a bit of chopped candied ginger for a kick of flavor.

 - Melt the chocolate and butter in a double boiler, or my preferred method, in a heat proof bowl placed in a pan of simmering water.

 - Stir in your ingredients, and let cool a bit before forming into a log.